Abasing/LevelEssentials/README.md

 ## Support

-For any issues, suggestions, or help, please visit our [Github page](https://github.com/yourgithub) or join our [Discord server](https://discord.gg/yourdiscord).
+For any issues, suggestions, or help, please visit join our [Discord server](https://discord.gg/5ufJS4zvkx).

 [**Buy me a coffee!**](https://buymeacoffe.com/would)